 Landing pages convert best when they have a single goal.
 Make this clear with a headline that highlights your offer, a section on its benefits, and a strong CTA.
 Also, avoid linking to any other pages.

 Discover more landing page inspiration when you check out these 11 tips on building effective landing pages.

-Tracking the right metrics for your business provides the insight you need to optimize your marketing efforts.
+Tracking the most important metrics for your business provides the insight you need to optimize your email marketing efforts.